The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Abstract

 \section{Abstract}

 The classical additive Deligne--Simpson problem is the existence problem for Fuchsian connections with residues at the singular points in specified adjoint orbits.
 Crawley-Boevey found the solution in 2003 by reinterpreting the problem in terms of quiver varieties.
 A more general version of this problem, solved by Hiroe, allows additional unramified irregular singularities.
 We apply the theory of fundamental and regular strata due to Bremer and Sage to formulate a version of the Deligne--Simpson problem in which certain ramified singularities are allowed.
 These allowed singular points are called toral singularities; they are singularities whose leading term with respect to a lattice chain filtration is regular semisimple.
-We solve this problem in the important special case of connections on $\Gm$ with a maximally ramified singularity at $0$ and possibly an additional regular singular point at infinity.
+We solve this problem in the special case of connections on $\Gm$ with a maximally ramified singularity at $0$ and possibly an additional regular singular point at infinity.
+Examples of such connections arise from Airy, Bessel, and Kloosterman differential equations.
+They play an important role in recent work in the geometric Langlands program.
 We also give a complete characterization of all such connections which are rigid, under the additional hypothesis of unipotent monodromy at infinity.

 \keywords{Deligne-Simpson problem, meromorphic connections, irregular singularities, moduli spaces, parahoric subgroups, fundamental strata, toral connections, rigid connections}